Minotau-R/.github/profile/README.md

-###  Multi-modal INtegration Operations, Tools and AUxilaries in R
+###  Multi-modal INtegration Operations, Tools and AUxiliaries in R
 #### MinotauR
 A collection of packages in R to integrate multiple data modalities.